life-itself/second-renaissance/content/course.md

 Using dialog and inquiry in small groups with sharing back with the group as a whole.
 There will be brief introductions to key features of the second renaissance to frame and prompt discussion.

 ## You will

-💬 Engage in co-sensemaking discussions <br>
+- 💬 Engage in co-sensemaking discussions
-🌊 Gain deep insights into global crises </br>
+- 🌊 Gain deep insights into global crises
-🌏 Reflect on emerging worldviews and values </br>
+- 🌏 Reflect on emerging worldviews and values
-🦋 Connect with a community of like-minded individuals </br>
+- 🦋 Connect with a community of like-minded individuals
-💪🏻 Develop practical strategies for transformation
+- 💪🏻 Develop practical strategies for transformation

 <a
   href="https://lu.ma/event/evt-HB4OMNPBAs7EG21"